remix-run/remix/docs/api/adapter.md

 These adapters are imported into your server's entry and is not used inside of your Remix app itself.

+If you intialized your app with `npm init remix` with something other than the built-in Remix App Server, you will note a `server/index.js` file that imports and uses one of these adapters.

+<docs-info>If you're using the built-in Remix App Server, you don't interact with this API</docs-info>

 Each adapter has the same API.
+In the future we may have helpers specific to the platform you're deploying to.

 ## `createRequestHandler`